How to Prepare Yourself for Alimony Negotiations

 Other than the length of the marriage, while guidelines do exist, alimony, in general, is very discretionary, and based on a number of factors, all of which are applied to bring about very different outcomes in each case.
 In other words, alimony is awarded on a case-by-case basis, and knowing the law only strengthens your relevant negotiations.

-Experienced Alimony Attorneys Serving Davie & Fort Lauderdale, Florida
+Experienced Alimony Attorneys Serving Fort Lauderdale & Fort Lauderdale, Florida

 You also need to budget for the cost of the divorce itself, and potentially figure this into alimony payments—yet another reason for negotiating these payments after everything else is in place.